-To provide assistance to Native families in the Hamilton area by identifying their needs, advocating on their behalf and establishing programs and services to meet their needs.
+To provide assistance to Indigenous families in the Hamilton area by identifying their needs, advocating on their behalf and establishing programs and services to meet their needs.

-The Native Women's Centre is a chapter of the Ontario Native Women's Association (ONWA) and satellite location for the Aboriginal Healthy Babies Healthy Children Program as delivered by the Ontario Native Women's Association.
+The Native Women's Centre is a chapter of the Ontario Native Women's Association (ONWA) and satellite location for the (Native) Healthy Babies Healthy Children Program delivered by the Ontario Native Women's Association.